mmfrenkel/cs6111-project3/README.md

 Mental Hygiene (DOHMH).

 The final, cleaned dataset that we used to generate association rules as part of this project can be found in `./project/data/restaurant_data_lim.csv`.
-Note that while we decided to use this specifc dataset, this program is written generically enough to handle any cleaned dataset in .csv format with comma-separated values.
+Note that while we decided to use this specific dataset to generate our final association rules, our program is written generically enough to handle any cleaned dataset in .csv format with comma-separated values.

 ## II.
 Design & Structure